bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_visualizer.md

       * If plot_fibers equals 1 and fiber_color is a 3 element vector of values ranging from 0-1, the vector is interpreted as RGB levels.
       * If plot_fibers equals 2 and fiber_color is a 2x3 matrix of values ranging from 0-1, each row of the matrix is interpreted as RGB levels for the respective sets of tracts.
-      * If plot_fibers equals 1 and fiber_color is a matrix with size of (#mesh rows) x (#mesh columns) x 3, and if these values range from 0-1, the third dimension of the matrix will be interpreted as RGB levels specific to each tract
+      * If plot_fibers equals 1 and fiber_color is a matrix with size of (#mesh rows) x (#mesh columns) x 3, and if these values range from 0-1, the third dimension of the matrix will be interpreted as RGB levels specific to each tract.
+This could be used to represent fiber-specific anatomical properties using a color scale.
       * If plot_fibers equals 2 and fiber_color is a matrix with size of (#mesh rows) x (#mesh columns) x 3 x 2, and if these values range from 0-1, the third dimension of the matrix will be interpreted as RGB levels specific to each tract, separately for sets 1 and 2

    * <i>fiber_skip</i>: Setting fiber_skip to integer values > 1 will skip over fiber tracts when plotting.
 This may improve visualization and will decrease time for rendering.
 If not specified, all fibers will be plotted.

  <i>roi_mesh</i>: The output of [<i>define_roi</i>](https://github.com/bdamon/MuscleDTI_Toolbox/edit/master/Help/Help-for-define_roi.md).
 It is only needed if fv_options.plot_mesh is set to 1.

  <i>mask</i>: A binary mask around the muscle of interest.
-It could be the output of <i>define_muscle</i> or it could have been defined in another program.
+It could be the output of [<i>define_muscle</i>](https://github.com/bdamon/MuscleDTI_Toolbox/edit/master/Help/Help-for-define_muscle.md) or it could have been defined in another program.
 It is only needed if fv_options.plot_mask is set to 1.

  <i>fiber_all</i>: The output of [<i>fiber_track</i>](https://github.com/bdamon/MuscleDTI_Toolbox/edit/master/Help/Help-for-fiber_track.md) (original fiber tracts) or [<i>fiber_smoother</i>](https://github.com/bdamon/MuscleDTI_Toolbox/edit/master/Help/Help-for-fiber_smoother.md) (smoothed fiber tracts), or [<i>fiber_goodness</i>]((https://github.com/bdamon/MuscleDTI_Toolbox/edit/master/Help/Help-for-fiber_goodness.md)) (quality-selected fiber tracts).
 It is only needed if fv_options.plot_fibers is set to 1.
 If plot_fibers equals 1, the size should be (#mesh rows) x (#mesh columns) x (#fiber tract points) x 3.
 If plot_fibers equals 1, the size should be (#mesh rows) x (#mesh columns) x (#fiber tract points) x 3 x 2.